KocTu4eK/CoreProtectJS/README.md

 # CoreProtectMini
 This is an incomplete port of CoreProtect written in NodeJS with few features.
 Made by order https://t.me/caliuzz.
 ## Logged
-— Broke/place of the block
+— Destroying/placing of the block
-— Installing something with a bucket
+— Placing something with a bucket
 — Interaction with the block
 — Changing the container
 ## Capabilities